 There is one admissions cycle per academic year for degree seeking students.
-The program has rolling admissions for Fall admittance beginning September 1st through March 1st.
+The program has rolling admissions for Fall admittance beginning September 1st thru March 1st.
 Only those applications that are complete, including official test score reports, letters of recommendation, and official transcripts, will receive full consideration for admission.
-Transfer student applications are accepted during the rolling admission period from students who are enrolled in a school or program of public health that is accredited by the Council on Education for Public Health.
+Transfer student applications are accepted during the rolling admission period from students who are enrolled in a school or program of public health that is accredited by CEPH.